 In order to match the savings component of policy liabilities that vary with a variety of indices and currencies, the Company maintains certain equity, bond and currency financial instruments as part of its general fund assets.
-Asset-liability mismatch risk for these liabilities is monitored on a daily basis.
+Asset-liability mismatch risk for these liabilities is monitored regularly.